rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 ## Track

 The `track` call  lets you send custom events to Ometria.
-Note that the [**RudderStack E-Commerce events**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-ecommerce-events-specification) are also supported and are sent using the **Ometria Order Object**.
+Note that `track` also supports the E-Commerce events and sends them using the **Ometria Order Object**.

 {% hint style="warning" %}
 Note that `userId` and `email` are the mandatory fields for the `track` call.